aviral-mishra-1008/sushrut_hack36/README.md

 ## Introduction:
 SUSHRUT is an intelligent, conversational healthcare assistant aimed at revolutionizing medical access through personalized recommendations and AI-powered interactions.
-The project, developed for Hack36 2025, focuses on making healthcare inclusive, efficient, and secure, especially for visually and motor-impaired individuals.
+The project, developed for Hack36 2025, focuses on making healthcare inclusive, efficient, and secure, especially for visually and motor-impaired individuals, people with less medical domain knowledge and also aims to eliminate the regional language barrier.

 ## Demo Video Link:
   <a href="https://www.youtube.com/watch?v=uSkx4GsY2pU">Link to Demo Video</a>